sc-ventures/cloudbreak-documentation/docs/index.md

 * Quickly create a cluster using one of the default cluster blueprints and infrastructure settings.
 * Create a cluster based on the requirements of your workloads and provision infrastructure based on your IT requirements.
+* Secure your cluster by enabling Kerberos.
-* Automate cluster creation using the Cloudbreak shell.
+* Automate cluster creation using the Cloudbreak CLI.
+* Develop your application using Cloudbreak API.

 ### Architecture